And, Happy Birthday to my Nana in heaven!

 I have anything good to share, but because I know she loves and

-supports my efforts in following Christ's example,
+supports my efforts to follow Christ's example,

 even though she's not on earth anymore, I still feel her.